civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** The Minister may terminate the assessment by a review panel of a designated project if

-    he or she is of the opinion that the review panel will not submit its report within the time limit set out in subsection `37`(1) or established by him or her under subsection `37`(2), as the case may be, including any extension of that time limit; or
+    he or she is of the opinion that the review panel will not submit its report within the time limit established under paragraph 37(1)(a), including any extension of that time limit; or

     the review panel fails to submit its report within that time limit, including any extension of that time limit.